"Del Pezzo surfaces as Springer fibres for exceptional groups": Acknowledgements

 So some of the various intersection numbers between these curves and divisor classes are given by $(\alpha_i^\vee,\varpi_j)=\delta_{ij}$ and $(\alpha_i^\vee,\alpha_i)=2$.

-The simple roots $\a_i$ are the nodes of the associated Coxeter--Dynkin diagram $\D$; the edges of $\D$ are labelled in a way that is determined by the numbers $(\a_i^\vee,\a_j)$.
-This diagram leads to a Coxeter system $(W,S)$ acting on $\Pic^GF$ in the usual way.
+The numbers $1,...,l$ are the nodes of the associated Coxeter--Dynkin diagram $D$; the edges of $D$ are labelled in a way that is determined by the numbers $(\a_i^\vee,\a_j)$.
+This diagram leads to a Coxeter system $(W,S=\{s_1,...,s_l\})$ acting on $\Pic^GF$ in the usual way: $s_i(x)=x+(x.\a_i^\vee)\a_i$.
+There is also a root datum $(M,M^\vee,\Delta,\Delta^\vee)$ derived from this picture: $M=\Pic^G_F$, $\Delta$ is the $W$-orbit of the set of simple roots and $\Delta^\vee$ is the $W$-orbit of the set of simple coroots.
+More intrinsically, the roots arise as the $G$-linearized line bundles in a natural filtration of the tangent bundle $T_F$ and the coroots appear as the classes of curves in the Bruhat decomposition of $F$.
+Conversely, each root datum leads to a unique split reductive group defined over $\Z$.
+(A smooth affine group $G$ over a base $S$ is reductive if all its geometric fibres are reductive.)

-The group $G$ is {\emph{reductive}} if it acts effectively on the total space of $\Pic^G_F$; we assume $G$ to be reductive.
+Now assume that $G$ is quasi-split, so split.
+Fix a $k$-point of $F$ and rigidify all line bundles and $G$-linearized line bundles on $F$ at this point.
+Define the \emph{weight lattice} $P$ of $G$ by $P=\Pic^G_F$.
+Then there are universal torsors $\sT\to F$ and $\sT^G\to F$ under tori $T$ and $T^G$, respectively, whose character groups are $\X^*(T)=\Pic_F$ and $\X^*(T^G)=P$.
+Since $G$ is reductive it acts effectively on $\sT^G$.

 If the forgetful homomorphism $\Pic^G_F\to\Pic_F$ is injective then $G$ is {\emph{semi-simple}} and if it is an isomorphism then $G$ is {\emph{simply connected}}.
 In this case the maps $F\to F_i$ are Zariski $\P^1$-bundles.
-A simply connected group is \emph{simple} if its Dynkin diagram is connected.
+A semi-simple group is \emph{simple} if its Dynkin diagram is connected.